OpenACC/openacc-training-materials/labs/module3/English/Fortran/README.md

 do i=1,N
     < loop code >
 enddo
+!acc end kernels
 ```

 Just like in the parallel directive example, we are parallelizing a single loop.
 Recall that when using the parallel directive, it must always be paired with the loop directive, otherwise the code will be improperly parallelized.
 The kernels directive does not follow the same rule, and in some compilers, adding the loop directive may limit the compilers ability to optimize the code.

+In this case you also need to include the statement "!acc end kernels" so the compiler knows the "scope" of the directive.

 As said previously, the kernels directive is the exact opposite of the parallel directive.
 This means that the compiler is making a lot of assumptions, and may even override the programmers decision to parallelize code.
 Also, by default, the compiler will attempt to optimize the loop.
 The compiler is generally pretty good at optimizing loops, and sometimes may be able to optimize the loop in a way that the programmer cannot describe.
 However, usually, the programmer will be able to achieve better performance by optimizing the loop themself.